rustyeddy/rustyeddy.com/content/iot-project/_index.md

 better, when your not home it will not waste any energy.

 > Just applying smarts to reduce energy consumed in widely used
-> applications alone is an worthy avenue to prusuit
+> applications alone is an worthy avenue to pursuit

 #### IoT Brings New Challenges